rseichter/postqf/README.md

 postqueue -j | postqf -q deferred -d 'connection timed out'
 ```

-Find all messages in the _active_ or _hold_ queues which have at least one recipient in the example.com or example.org
+Find all messages in the _active_ or _hold_ queues which have at least one recipient in the _example.com_ or _
-domains, and write the matching JSON records into the file _/tmp/output_.
+example.org_ domains, and write the matching JSON records into the file _/tmp/output_.

 ```bash
 postqueue -j | postqf -q 'active|hold' -r '@example\.(com|org)' -o /tmp/output
 ```

-Find all messages all queues for which the sender address is _alice@gmail.com_ or _bob@gmail.com_, and print the queue
+Find all messages all queues for which the sender address is _alice@gmail.com_ or _bob@gmail.com_, and pipe the queue
-IDs to _postsuper_ which places the matching messages on hold.
+IDs to _postsuper_ in order to place the matching messages on hold.

 ```bash
 postqueue -j | postqf -s '^(alice|bob)@gmail\.com$' -i | postsuper -h -